ucb-bar/xrsight/README.md

 ## Build Target SoC bitstream for Firesim

 Next, we need to build the sample SoC, which is a Rocket CPU with an attached FP32 Gemmini systolic array accelerator for VIO BLAS matmul acceleration.
-It also includes the infrastructure to enable the target-to-host graphics bridge,
+It also includes the infrastructure to enable the target-to-host graphics bridge.

 ```
 cd xrsight-chipyard/sims/firesim